OfficeDev/office-js-docs-reference/docs/requirement-sets/outlook/outlook-api-requirement-sets.md

 # Outlook JavaScript API requirement sets

 Outlook add-ins declare what API versions they require in their manifest.
-The markup varies depending on whether you're using the [XML manifest format](/office/dev/add-ins/develop/xml-manifest-overview) or the [unified manifest for Microsoft 365](/office/dev/add-ins/develop/unified-manifest-overview).
+The markup varies depending on whether you're using the [add-in only manifest format](/office/dev/add-ins/develop/xml-manifest-overview) or the [unified manifest for Microsoft 365](/office/dev/add-ins/develop/unified-manifest-overview).

 # [Unified manifest for Microsoft 365](#tab/jsonmanifest)